pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-aws-elastic-beanstalk.md

 ```

  * Customize the `"start"` script to fit your needs.
- * The `"poststart"` script is optionnal, but allows simple log checking directly on the AWS dashboard.
+ * The `"poststart"` script is optional, but allows simple log checking directly on the AWS dashboard.

 That's all!
 Run `eb deploy` to get a PM2 instance on your ElasticBeanstalk instances with minimal overhead.